-Years from now, the enlightened civilization ahead of us will stare bewildered at our lethal masculinity and say, But each one, when he was running, tied bows to the top of his feet. – Buddy Wakefield
+Years from now, the enlightened civilization ahead of us will stare bewildered at our lethal masculinity and say, But each one, when he was running, tied bows to the top of his feet.

-In this staggeringly honest account of life on the road alone, Buddy carefully unpacks a debilitating overcompensation of masculinity, growing up queer in the south, the detriments of public shame, a toxic fear of intimacy, and the devastation of a failed relationship.
-All the while, the story is rocketing toward light with refreshing humor and keen insight that Wakefield credits to finding meditation as the love of his life, accepting bliss, and learning how to actually let go.
+In this staggeringly honest account of life alone on the road, Buddy carefully confronts a debilitating overcompensation of masculinity, growing up gay in the south, the detriments of public shame, a damaging fear of intimacy, and the prolonged agony of his failing relationship.
+All the while, this story rockets toward the light with refreshing humor and keen insight that Wakefield credits to meditation, frequent specific serendipity, and one sudden moment of bliss that kept growing.

 June 6, 2020 The Write Bloody Reading, hosted by Derrick Brown, with Anis Mojgani, Brendan Constantine, Megan Falley, Taylor Mali, Jason Bayani and then some, online Heavy Hitters Festival, 6pm PST TICKETS